 LinkedIn Emoji Guide

-Which emojis boost LinkedIn engagement, where to place them, and how not to overdo it.
+Which emojis fit professional LinkedIn posts, where to place them, and how not to overdo it.
 Copy-paste ready.

 The golden rule